 Dinner: Costco Chicken Tamale Bake and green salad

-Noteworthy: More flying fish, winds died after squalls:( final piece of pineapple, and LEAK!
+Noteworthy: More flying fish, winds died after squalls, final piece of pineapple, and a LEAK!!

 Just after dinner, I went downstairs and noticed a small pool of water on the floor near our bathroom.
 I thought it was a peculiar place for water so I moved some things out of the way and quickly discovered an inch of water had accumulated on the shelf under the emergency hatch.
 As I knelt down for a closer look, a wave hit the hatch and I was horrified when I actually felt spray on my face.
 I knew we had a problem.

 I called Allen immediately and asked if he could see where the leak was.
 Until this point, I had only witnessed leaks so slow it’s difficult to find the actual source of the leak.
 Now, however, we discovered the pane was protruding outward from its frame creating about an ⅛” gap between the top of the pane and the frame.
 I’ll never forget Allen’s next words—“I’m not afraid of the leak; I’m worried the whole panel is going to fall out.”
 For the first time, I was afraid.

 There are two emergency escape hatches on Gémeaux—one on either side in the forward berths.
 The hatches are there for escape in the event the boat capsizes.
 They are located just below the water line so in perfectly calm conditions the water is just below the bottom of the hatch.
 Underway, when seas are rough, the waves splash across the entire pane, pretty much submerging the window.
 Last month, we replaced the port hatch after several failed attempts to seal a leak.
 Until now, we hadn’t had any trouble with the starboard hatch.